furkanakharman/cafemanagement/README.md

 API Request Examples:
 ```
 ...
-POST
+POST lorem
 ...
-GET
+GET	Ipsum
 ...
 ```

 ## Documentation

 [Swagger UI ](http://localhost:8080/swagger-ui.html)
-(if app deployed on localhost:8080, otherwise just go hostname/app-root/swagger-ui.html)
+(link only works if app has deployed on localhost:8080, otherwise just go hostname/app-root/swagger-ui.html)

 ## Issues

-We havent found any issues yet.
+I haven't found any issues yet.
+Except that I had no time to do error checking so expect lots of issues if not used correctly!

 ## Author